Franklin County, Kansas

-Franklin County (county code FR) is a county located in the eastern portion of the U.S. state of Kansas.
+Franklin County is a county located in the eastern portion of the U.S. state of Kansas.
+Its county seat and most populous city is Ottawa.
 As of the 2020 census, the county population was 25,996.
-Its county seat and most populous city is Ottawa.
-The county is predominantly rural.
-Formerly it was a part of the Kansas City metropolitan area, but was removed in 2013.
-However, it is still part of the Kansas City-Overland Park-Kansas City MO-KS CSA.
+The county was named for Benjamin Franklin, a founding father of the United States.
+Formerly it was considered part of the Kansas City metropolitan area, but was removed in 2013.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France, but keeping title to about 7,500 square miles.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 The area was included in a treaty ceding land to the Osage Nation in 1808, and ceded back to the federal government in 1825.
 After 1825 and prior to 1867, treaties with various Indian nations set off parts of what was later to become Franklin County for the use of Indian tribes removed from their ancestral lands.
 These tribes included: Ottawa, Chippewa, Sac and Fox, Peoria, and Potawatomi.

 In 1854, the Kansas Territory was organized under the provisions of the Kansas-Nebraska Act.
 In 1855, Franklin County was established as one of the 33 original Kansas Territory counties created by the first Territorial Legislature of 1855.
 The county was named after Benjamin Franklin.
 In 1861, Kansas became the 34th U.S. state.